This post may include affiliate links. Thank you for your support.

 Instructions

-- Preheat oven to 375 degrees F.
+- Preheat the Oven: Arrange the oven rack to the center position and then preheat the oven to 375 degrees F.

 Notes

-- While yellow onions are my preferred onion to use, you can use whatever variety of onion you prefer – red, sweet or white works as well!
+- While yellow onions are my preferred onion to use, you can use whatever variety of onion you prefer – red, sweet or white works as well.

 - 4 onions will seem like a lot on the baking sheet, but do not be alarmed.
 Onions will cook down by a ton (they will shrink to about a 6th of the amount).